The Orthodox shaving fetishist

 a panic attack on the ride here

-I couldn't see around her and into the black
+because I couldn’t see around the woman

 beyond the subway car windows.
 I'm not sure I believe